 Aside from championing your cause, keeping costs down is likely a key focus for your nonprofit.
-Using a coworking space can be one of the best ways to extend your budget and realize some real benefits at the same time.
+Using a Coworking for non-profit can be one of the best ways to extend your budget and realize some real benefits at the same time.

 - Reduce your overhead.
 In a shared space, business equipment like copy machines and printers are part of the deal, leaving one less overhead cost for your organization to fund.
-As an added bonus, the technology tends to be cutting edge, which means your staff isn’t trying to manage with the cheapest technology available.
+As an added bonus, the technology tends to be cutting edge, which means your staff isn’t trying to manage with the cheapest technology available with coworking packages for non-profit businesses.

 - Enjoy flexibility.
 Things can change quickly in the nonprofit world, and you may need to suddenly expand or downsize with little notice.
 In a coworking space, your organization will only pay for the services and space you need, even if that scales up and down over time.
-At HEXA, we offer multiple options, from part-time space to full private suites to meet your needs in times of growth and leaner times.
+At HEXA shared office space for non-profit in Richardson, we offer multiple options, from part-time space to full private suites to meet your needs in times of growth and leaner times.

 - Improve your look.
 Limited budgets don’t generally lend themselves to impressive office spaces, but with a coworking space, you can enjoy a modern office space with amenities sure to impress donors, partners, and volunteers as soon as they walk in the door.
 For example, you can host a volunteer orientation in one of our conference rooms, or thank donors over a cup of coffee in our garden.